Opportunity Through Equality

-Due to a shortage of programs, many parents of adults with disabilities don’t have access to the resources they need to properly care for their children.
-To meet this need, we’ve created a supportive, educational place that bridges the gap between school and home.
+We meet the needs of many parents of adults with disabilities who don’t have access to the resources they need to properly care for their children.
+That is why we’ve created a supportive, educational place that bridges the gap between school and home.
 We offer hope to parents and real enrichment opportunities for their developmentally challenged adult children.

 To dream is to believe, and we believe in each and every one of the men and women in our program.
 Students are too-often treated like they can’t do things.
 Our ethos is the opposite: we believe that they can do whatever they put their minds to.

 At Dreams of America, we pride ourselves on how we engage with our students.
 We run our program like an extended school, teaching participants to explore outside their comfort zones in a supportive place.
 Rather than allowing a low level of functioning, we think outside of the box to keep people constantly active in an educational, interactive and positive atmosphere.

 Our staff is made up of people with a range of skills, training and experience.
 They help foster students’ self-esteem through fun-filled social interactions, increasing their sense of physical and emotional well-being.
 We also cultivate cultural sensitivity by embracing diverse backgrounds, languages, staff and participants.

 Meet our Executive Director

 Our Executive Director, Tala Fazeli, is a highly experienced public servant with a passion for facilitating exceptional day programs.
 With more than 8 years of experience at the Regional Center of Orange County, she’s worked with many developmentally disabled adults, placing them in day programs and employment agencies that fit them best.
 She currently serves as a board member for the City of Irvine as well as the Irvine Resident with Disabilities Board.